Event Details

 Panellists:

-• Janet Finch Saunders – Member of the Senedd, Conservative Party
+• Darren Millar – Member of the Senedd, Conservative Party

 • Aled Rhys Jones – Chief Executive, RWAS